 A stylized growth model is based on an export-led development path.
-A more domestic-oriented software strategy, based on software as a 'facilitator' for other industries and the economy as a whole, will have a different growth pattern although in intellectual property rights terms, the problems will remain similar.
-Equally, a more industrial, infrastructure-led policy, characterized by many NICs, will have a tighter intellectual property rights regime to begin with in order to encourage inward investment by large foreign-owned software companies (see Table 6.1).
+A more domesticoriented software strategy, based on software as a "facilitator" for other industries and the economy as a whole, will have a different growth pattern although in intellectual property rights terms, the problems will remain similar.
+Equally, a more industrial, infrastructure-led policy, characterized by many NICs, will have a tighter intellectual property rights regime to begin with in order to encourage inward investment by large foreign-owned software companies.

-6.2 Low Intellectual Property Rights Protection
+B. Low Intellectual Property Rights Protection

 Software piracy was estimated to have cost computer service companies some \$13 billion in 1996.
-As is oft quoted, "even before Microsoft launched Windows 95 at \$100, it was on sale in Beijing for \$9" (UNDP, 1999).
+As is often quoted, "even before Microsoft launched Windows 95 at \$100, it was on sale in Beijing for \$9" (UNDP, 1999).
 Software firms have lost billions of dollars of trade through software privacy.
 Much has been made of software piracy by nations and software companies from the developed world.
 The problems stems from the ease and low cost of copying, especially in terms of packaged software.
 Although the industry as a whole is effected by important consequences, the effects of unlawful software copying on developing countries and the encouragement of a domestic software and computer services industry could be devastating.

-Many protagonists would argue that developing countries should ignore intellectual property rights on software and turn their attention toward low intellectual property rights protection and enforcement of computer programmes and software packages developed abroad.
+On the other hand, many would argue that in the early stages of development, developing countries should not focus too much on intellectual property rights on software and turn their attention toward low intellectual property rights protection and enforcement of computer programmes and software packages developed abroad.
 Very large proportions of users in developing nations are simply incapable of paying the market cost of proprietary software.
-Moreover, piracy raises the total number of programme users, thereby widening the user base, which paradoxically may ultimately favour the software producer as it increases the overall value of the programme (Conner and Rumelt, 1991).
-For the least developed economies of the world, this is probably the only strategy available to them anyway, since proper enforcement can be extremely costly.
-For these poorest nations and those in the early stages of software sector development, an actual low level of intellectual property rights protection policy as noted above, allows for a more rapid diffusion of computer usage and greater exposure to widely available software (Heeks, 1996).
+For the least developed economies of the world and those in the early stages of software sector development, an actual low level of intellectual property rights protection policy as noted above, may allow for a more rapid diffusion of computer usage and greater exposure to widely available software (Heeks, 1996).

-However, once a software industry (both domestic and foreign-owned) begins to develop in a country, "loose" intellectual property legislation and poor enforcement of such legislation can have damaging effects to the industry.
+However, once a software industry (both domestic and foreign-owned) begins to develop in a country, "loose" intellectual property legislation and poor enforcement of such legislation can have damaging effects on the industry.
 Developing countries with foreign multinational software companies operating in their country can be severely damaged by low intellectual property rights protection for domestic computer software and services.
-For example, as noted earlier, India is now the base for over 10 per cent of Microsoft's employees and as such what is bad for Microsoft will also be bad for Microsoft employees' in India.
+For example, as noted earlier, India is now the base for over 10 per cent of Microsoft's employees - as such what is bad for Microsoft will also be bad for Microsoft employees' in India.
 In a development sense, low levels of intellectual property rights protection effectively removes the market for indigenously produced software, that is often much better suited to local industry and the broader development needs of the country.
 Wipro Systems and Sonata in India, for example, were effectively forced out of producing domestic "packaged" software for the Indian market.
 Low levels of intellectual property rights protection for software can also stifle export-led initiatives of domestic computer service firms.
 Small, domestic software firms simply do not have the resources to defend their products in overseas markets.
 Moreover, the most suitable (for both supplier and consumer) overseas markets to penetrate are often the markets of other developing countries.